IRI-Research/plan4learning/doc/administration.rst

                             Verbosity level; 0=minimal output, 1=normal output,
                             2=verbose output, 3=very verbose output
       --settings=SETTINGS   The Python path to a settings module, e.g.
                             "myproject.settings.main".
-If this isn't provided, the
-                            DJANGO_SETTINGS_MODULE environment variable will be
+If this is not provided, the DJANGO_SETTINGS_MODULE environment variable will be
                             used.
       --pythonpath=PYTHONPATH